tgamboalsmo/Project4/views/READMEP4.txt

 8 - for loop that calls pizzaElementGenerator() - moved the getElementbyID above the for loop.

-9 - updatePositions() - added translateX and Z.

-10 - pizzaElementGenerator() and loadMovingPizzas() - removed height and width styles from those functions and added them to the inline CSS.

-11 - updatePositions() - removed i % 5
+9 - updatePositions() - removed i % 5

-12 - querySelectxxxx - removed querySelector's and replaced with getElementsbyClassName, ID, etc
+10 - querySelectxxxx - removed querySelector's and replaced with getElementsbyClassName, ID, etc

-style.css
+11 - updatePositions() - added translateX and translateZ to replace the use of the previous .style.left.

+12 - minified main.js

+CSS
 ---------
 1 - .mover and .randomPizzaContainer - added 'will-change: transform;' to this class to get the moving pizzas to their own layer.

 2 - Inlined CSS into index.html since style.css was not very big.

+3 - minified bootstrap.min.css

 pizza.html
 ----------